zenml-io/zenml/docs/book/advanced-guide/practical/switching-orchestration.md

 you the flexibility to switch between different components, and the underlying code doesn't need to change at all!

 {% hint style="info" %}
-To read a more detailed guide about how Orchestrators and how they function in ZenML, [click here](../../component-gallery/orchestrators/orchestrators.md).
+To read a more detailed guide about how Orchestrators function in ZenML, [click here](../../component-gallery/orchestrators/orchestrators.md).
 {% endhint %}